 Bring some snacks

-There are meals available on the plane and often a few snacks too, but it’s good to have something from home, even if it’s just a couple of pieces of fruit or some crackers and peanut butter.
+There are meals available on the plane and often a few snacks too, but it’s good to have something from home, even if it’s just a couple of pieces of fruit or some crackers.
 That way, if meals aren’t served when your stomach says they should be, you can quell hunger pangs.

 Always bring a scarf or shawl